Hylke1982/devops-experience-workshop/README.md

 - Latest vagrant version (tested with 1.6.3, [Download](http://www.vagrantup.com/))
 - Vagrant librarian puppet installed ([Instructions here](https://github.com/mhahn/vagrant-librarian-puppet))

+## Required knowledge

+To participate in this workshop you should have knowledge about these products:

+- GIT

 # Exercises

 The following exercises are